asher-epstein-42/objdetector/README.md

 # Object Detection and Screenshot Generation Tool

-This Python script is designed to streamline object detection using the Ultralytics YOLO framework within a directory containing PNG image files.
+This Python script is designed to streamline object detection using the Ultralytics YOLO framework within a directory containing image files.
 It identifies a user-specified object of interest and captures screenshots of the detected objects, storing them in a designated folder.
 This tool is versatile and can be used for various purposes, such as data annotation and content analysis.

 ## Key Features